 There was a small but steady leak with this rubber plug.
 He drove to the Wisconsin Dells and left his car parked for two days.
 When he was ready to return to Madison, he saw a huge puddle of oil had leaked under his car.
 The rubber plug practically fell out with just a touch!

-Until we could come up with another solution, he had to tighten the rubber plug on a daily basis , check the oil, and perhaps add some more if the level was low.
-This was stressful to say the least and created a bit of a mess wherever he parked the car.
+Until we could come up with another solution, he had to tighten the rubber plug on a daily basis, check the oil, and perhaps add some more if the level was low.
+This was stressful, to say the least, and it created a bit of a mess wherever he parked the car.

 The Self Threading Metal Oil Pan Drain Plug

 An auto mechanic friend suggested a Self Threading Oil Pan Drain Plug.
 We discovered that the Dodge Intrepid does not have a standard oil pan plug size.
 Even knowing the year, make, and model does not clear that up.

 So, we bought a few different sizes of the self tapping metal plugs.
 It took a little experimentation to find the right size.
 We finally ended up inserting an Over-sized (OS)14.0 mm/1.5 in. self tapping oil pan drain plug.
 The leak slowed down considerably but did not stop completely.
 The nagging thought of installing a new one was looming.

 It was then suggested we get a Self Threading Tapered Piggyback Oil Pan Drain Plug and some JB Weld to cold weld it in place.
 This turned out to be a great idea, an easy process and hopefully a final solution to the problem.